josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧮_7_day_word_count_analysis.md

   - 154,462 added, 7 days (net after edit, additions/deletions vary)
   - ~ 37% increase via targeted analysis (using thinnest files with specific exclusions)

 - this is how the book skeleton was birthed; most useful as standardisation, targeted redaction which had not been picked up, as well as consolodation of least touched domains

+- still very mindful of rough draft staging of significant portions of corpus, future task for working plan to update as appropriate

 2025-10-10